CentOS-PaaS-SIG/linchpin/docs/source/includes/topologies.rst

             role: "dummy_node"
             count: 1

 This topology describes a single dummy system that will be provisioned when `linchpin up` is executed.
 Once provisioned, the resources outputs are stored for reference and later lookup.
-Additional topology examples can be found `in the source code <https://github.com/CentOS-PaaS-SIG/linchpin/tree/develop/linchpin/examples/topologies>`_.
+Additional topology examples can be found in :dirs1.5:`the source code <workspace/topologies>`.

 ..
 FIXME: Update/Remove topologies.
 One per provider.